mirayatech/TypePrint/README.md

 - Adding the ability to export Markdown to PDF format.
 - Ability to save Markdown files to your local machine.
 - Supporting additional Markdown extensions for more versatility.

+## 🚦 Running the Project

+To run the project in your local environment, follow these steps:

+1. Clone the repository to your local machine.
+2. Run `npm install` or `yarn` in the project directory to install the required dependencies.
+3. Run `npm run start` or `yarn start` to get the project started.
+4. Open [http://localhost:5173](http://localhost:5173) (or the address shown in your console) in your web browser to view the app.